kristopolous/DRR/misc/README.md

 # Miscellaneous tools

  * audio_hopper.py - This is where most of the map and mp3 parsing testing happens.
+ * backup.sh - Queries each station for a gzipped SQLite3 dump of their current database, putting them in a dated directory
  * cloud.py - A way to query the MS azure cloud storage that's being used.
+ * cleanup_cloud.sh - Cross-references the cloud and a station's database, removing files that aren't accounted for.
+ * get_stream.sh - Gets a remote mp3 and puts it locally
  * indycast.pub - The public key you should add to your server in the authorized_keys files if you want to be part of the federation
- * get_stream.sh - Gets a remote mp3 and puts it locally
  * server_query.py - Queries the server(s) for information (see below)

+The tools ending in .py all have documentation using python's argparser.
+All tools are internally documented in their code - along with providing descriptions of what they do and how to use them at the top of the file.

 ## server_query.py